 According to Kansas Statute § 58a-402, a person making a trust must be of sound mind and have the intention of making this legal document.
 Additionally, the trust itself must specifically name property, identify a beneficiary, and nominate a person or organization to serve as a trustee.
 Outside of these rules, a trust may serve any purpose.

 Once the creator of the trust signs the paperwork, the document takes immediate effect based on the term of the agreement.
 Under the law, trustees must follow the language of the agreement and perform their duties appropriately.
-A Manhattan lawyer could further explain the legal concepts that control the creation and execution of trusts.
+A knowlegable trusts attorney in Manhattan could further explain the legal concepts that control the creation and execution of trusts.

 When most people think about estate planning, they imagine the standard choice of creating a will.
 However, wills only have legal power after a person’s death, and will likely need to go through probate, which can be costly, confusing, and time consuming.